 Truly understanding every aspect of how Twitter’s algorithm works has never been particularly easy.
 However, there are a couple factors that we now know for sure which can make or break your efforts.
-From whether that blue checkmark really matters to how many hashtags you use, here are some new updates to the algorithm that can help you boost the reach, engagement and traction of your content in no time.
+From whether or not that blue checkmark really matters to how many hashtags you use, here are some new updates to the algorithm that can help you boost the reach, engagement and traction of your content in no time.

-7 New Facts About Twitter’s Algorithm You May Have Missed
+7 New Facts About Twitter’s Algorithm

 Links are bad… unless it’s in a thread.

 Twitter’s algorithm marks links negatively, and often considers it spam.
 If you do want to share a link, you can share it safely below within a thread instead.